-Many schools appointed qualified professionals to form part of the management structure and to look after non-curriculum areas.
-Executive Officers are involved in a number of different facets of school management including:
+Many schools appointed qualified professionals to form part of the management structure and to manage non-curriculum areas.
+Business Managers & Executive Officers are involved in a number of different facets of school management including but not limited to:

-- The financial management of schools including the preparation of budgets, annual reports, financial advice, investments and liaison with auditors
+• Financial well-being of schools including the preparation of budgets; annual reports; financial advice; investments and liaison with auditors.

-- Working with Boards of Trustees and assistance with strategic planning and subsequent implementation.
+• Working alongside Boards of Trustees and assistance with strategic planning and subsequent implementation.